rehanone/puppet-git/README.md

 specific git settings.

 Where possible, this module can be used to ensure the git installation is up to date with latest upstream release of git.
-Currently, this feature is supported o the following OSes:
+Currently, this feature is supported for the following OSes:

   - Ubuntu (using [ppa:git-core/ppa](https://launchpad.net/~git-core/+archive/ubuntu/ppa "ppa:git-core/ppa") )